Gabriel-p/photpy/old_iraf_scripts/README.md

 #### What it does

  1. Runs 'daofind' and an interactive 'tvmark' to mark ONLY the standard stars.
- 1. Runs 'phot' task on '.coo.*' files containing ONLY standard stars.
+ 1. Runs 'phot' task on '.coo.' files containing ONLY standard stars.
- 1. Asks if we want to keep the '.coo.*' files (not needed).
+ 1. Asks if we want to keep the '.coo.' files (not needed).

 #### Files created, copied, moved or deleted